JustinBains/OTT-java-files/README.md

 # OTT-java-files
-The files from the OTT-APP that I have worked on and have access to.
+These are Java files from the Oakville Town Taxi app that I have contributed to or created.
+I have been granted access to these files from the private Oakville Town Taxi repository.